ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 # Task 4

 The Internet is an interconnection of autonomous systems (AS) which use Border Gateway Protocol (BGP) to exchange routing or reachability information.
-BGP relies on trust among network operators to secure their systems well and to send correct data since there is no built-in validation in this protoco
+BGP relies on trust among network operators to secure their systems well and to send correct data since there is no built-in validation in this protocol.

+Based on RFC, BGP has three fundamental vulnerabilities:
+Vulnerabilities of BGP

+1 No internal mechanism to protect the integrity and source authenticity of BGP messages
+2 No mechanism specified to validate the authority of an AS to announce NLRI 3 No mechanism to verify the authenticity of the attributes of a BGP update message

 ## BGP Installation